MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

    - Review the list of available entities and attributes in the **Add to Rule** pane and select the **+** icon next to the attribute to add.
 Choose if you want to add the attribute to an existing rule or use it to create a new rule.
    - Type the name of the attribute in the rule section to see matching suggestions.

 1. Choose the operators to specify the matching values of the condition.
 Attribute can have one of four data types as value: numerical, string, date, or Boolean.
 Depending on the data type of the attribute, different operators are available to specify the condition.
-For segments with business accounts, two special operators are available to include potential hierarchies between the ingested accounts.
-Use the *child of* and *parent of* operators to include related accounts.

 1. Select **Add condition** to add more conditions to a rule.
 To create a rule under the current rule, select **Add sub-rule**.

-1. If a rule uses other entities than the *Customer* entity, select **Set relationship path** to map the selected entity to the unified customer entity.
+1. If a rule uses other entities than the *Customer* entity (or *ContactProfile* entity for B-to-B), select **Set relationship path** to map the selected entity to the unified customer entity.
 If there's only one possible relationship path, the system selects it automatically.
 Different [relationship paths](relationships.md#relationship-paths) can yield different results.
 Every rule can have its own relationship path.

    :::image type="content" source="media/relationship-path.png" alt-text="Potential relationship path when creating a rule based on an entity mapped to the unified customer entity.":::